omise/omise-prestashop/README.md

 ## Contributing

-Thanks for your interest in contributing to Omise PrestaShop.
+Thanks for your interest in contributing to Opn Payments PrestaShop.
 Pull requests, issues, and bugfixes are welcome!